yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 Takeaways:
 - Inside our event handler, we can instruct our program to grab the current value of an input element.
 We do this with `.val()`.
 - We need to store the value of the input element in a variable.
-- We have to wait until we are inside the event handler to grab the input value, otherwise it would still be an empty string.
+- We have to wait until we are inside the event handler to grab the input value.
+Otherwise, it would still be an empty string.

 ## Forms

 Earlier in the lesson, we wrapped inputs in a `form` element.
 In the example above, we've just left `input` elements floating around.
 The `form` element has some default behavior that can be tricky, but we'll briefly go into it.

 By default, when a `form` is submitted, it will attempt to send that request somewhere (to our back-end, if we had one), then refresh the page.
-This is not ideal for us because we don't actually want to send information off or refresh the page.
+This isn't ideal for us because we don't actually want to send the information off or refresh the page.
 The video below illustrates the default behavior:

 <iframe width="100%" height="560" frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cqhebOZmE0&v=5&ff=1" allowfullscreen="true"></iframe>